-NOMS is a voluntary data collection system developed to illustrate the value of speech-language pathology services provided to adults and children with communication and swallowing disorders.
+NOMS is a voluntary data collection system developed to illustrate the value of audiology and speech-language pathology services.

 Tools and information for incorporating the principles of evidence-based practice into clinical decision making are provided to support high quality clinical care.